mhentschke/render-strip/README.md

 ## Usage

 1. Optionally configure a naming scheme for the strips
 2. Create new strip by clicking on "+" button.
+(Optionally you can bulk add multiple cameras as strips by using one of the Add buttons: "All Cameras", "Collection" and "Selection")
 3. Specify the camera, start frame and end frame.
 4. Select the output path.
 5. Hit Render.